loop-payments/prisma-lint/RULES.md

 }
 ```

-## required-field-index
+## require-field-index

 Checks that certain fields have indices.

 This rules supports selective ignoring via the `prisma-lint-ignore-model`
 comment, like so:

-    /// prisma-lint-ignore-model required-field-index tenantId
+    /// prisma-lint-ignore-model require-field-index tenantId

 That will ignore only `tenantId` violations for the model.
 Other
-required indices will still be enforced.
+require indices will still be enforced.
 A comma-separated list of fields
 can be provided to ignore multiple fields.